Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: Methodology

 \subsection{Overall Framework}

 Visual information plays a crucial role in VQA tasks.
 However, optical images are prone to information loss under adverse conditions, such as low-light or cloud-covered scenes, which significantly impairs VQA performance.
 To address this challenge, we propose TGFNet, a novel framework that leverages the complementary strengths of optical and SAR images through an effective Coarse-to-Fine fusion strategy, thereby mitigating the impact of challenging imaging conditions on VQA tasks.

-As illustrated in Fig.~\ref{fig3}, our TGFNet comprises two main components: \begin{itemize} \item \textbf{Text-guided Coarse-to-Fine Attention Refinement (CFAR) Module:} This module directs attention from broad areas to finer details in the optical-SAR images based on the semantic correlation between the question and the images.
-The identified key regions are subsequently used to enhance the optical-SAR images further. \item \textbf{Adaptive Multi-Expert Fusion (AMEF) Module:} To leverage the unique strengths of different image modalities, this proposed module processes SAR images, optical images, and fused images through their respective specialized experts. \end{itemize}
+As illustrated in Fig.\ref{fig3}, our TGFNet comprises two main components:

+\textbf{(1) Text-guided Coarse-to-Fine Attention Refinement (CFAR) Module.} This module directs attention from broad areas to finer details in the optical-SAR images based on the semantic correlation between the question and the images.
+The identified key regions are subsequently used to enhance the optical-SAR images further.

+\textbf{(2) Adaptive Multi-Expert Fusion (AMEF) Module.} To leverage the unique strengths of different image modalities, this proposed module processes SAR images, optical images, and fused images through their respective specialized experts.

-The processing flow of TGFNet begins with a pre-trained CLIP~\cite{clip} model, which encodes text-based questions, optical images, and SAR images into a unified feature space.
+The processing flow of TGFNet begins with a pre-trained CLIP~\cite{clip} model, which is fine-tuned on our proposed OSVQA dataset.
+The model encodes text-based questions, optical images, and SAR images into a unified feature space.
 This unified representation facilitates effective cross-modal interactions in the subsequent stages.
 The CFAR module then identifies and enhances question-relevant regions in both optical and SAR images.
 These enhanced regions are subsequently fed into the AMEF module to integrate information from the individual modalities and their fusion experts to generate the final answer.

 By integrating these components, TGFNet effectively utilizes complementary information from optical and SAR images, guided by question semantics.
 This progressive refinement approach enables robust performance in challenging RSVQA scenarios by focusing on increasingly relevant and detailed information throughout the processing pipeline.